Robert Vilahamn

-Jan Robert Vilahamn, (/sv/; /sv/; born 2 January 1983) is a Swedish professional football coach and former player, who was recently the coach of Tottenham Hotspur in the Women's Super League.
+Jan Robert Vilahamn, (/sv/; /sv/; born 2 January 1983) is a Swedish professional football coach and former player who is the head coach of Portland Thorns FC of the National Women's Soccer League (NWSL).
+He was the head coach of Tottenham Hotspur in the Women's Super League from 2023 to 2025.

 Playing career

-Vilahamn started his career as a football player in Lysekils FF.
+Vilahamn started his career as a football player at Lysekils FF.
 He was signed by IFK Göteborg in 2000.
-After two seasons in the Reserves, he played a season and a half with the senior team in the Allsvenskan.
-Vilahamn played 3 national team matches and scored 1 goal for the National Youth Team.
-During the fall of 2003 he went on loan to Bodens BK in the Swedish Division 2, Superettan, where he played 9 matches and scoring 2 goals helping Bodens BK to secure the contract in Superettan.
+After two seasons on the reserve team, he played a season and a half with the senior team in the top-tier Allsvenskan.
+Vilahamn played three national team matches and scored one goal for the national youth team.
+In the fall of 2003 he went on loan to Bodens BK in the Swedish second tier, Superettan, where he played 9 matches and scored 2 goals, helping Bodens BK continue in Superettan.

-Vilahamn played for FC Trollhättan leaving for Superettan outfit Qviding FIF in 2006.
-In 2007, he joined Ytterby IS in the Swedish Division 3.
-He scored 27 goals in 22 matches which made him the top goal scorer in Division 3, but also winning the Swedish Golden Boot (Svenska Guldskon) in being most goal scorer of all divisions in Sweden from the Premiership (Allsvenskan) down to Division 3.
+Vilahamn played for FC Trollhättan from 2004 to 2006, leaving for Superettan outfit Qviding FIF in 2006.
+In 2007, he joined Ytterby IS in the Swedish third tier.
+He scored 27 goals in 22 matches, making him the top goal scorer in the division and also winning the Swedish Golden Boot (Svenska Guldskon) as the highest goal-scorer in Sweden from the Premiership (Allsvenskan) down to the third tier.

-In 2008, Vilahamn won the Division 3 title with Ytterby IS scoring 15 goals in 22 matches.
-In the following year, Vilahamn became a playing coach for Ytterby IS in the Division 2 where he shared the coaching task with Martin Berggren.
-In making his debut season as a coach for Ytterby IS, he got his team winning the Division 2 as well as becoming the top goal scorer along with Gabriel Altemark Vanneryr, both scoring 25 goals.
+In 2008 Vilahamn won the third-tier title with Ytterby IS, scoring 15 goals in 22 matches.
+In the following year Vilahamn became a player-coach for Ytterby IS in the second tier, where he shared the coaching task with Martin Berggren.
+In his debut season as a coach for Ytterby IS, his team won the league and he also became, with Gabriel Altemark Vanneryr, the joint-top goal-scorer with 25 goals.

-In 2010, after being promoted to "Division 1 Södra" (Division 1 South) Ytterby IS was relegated in its first season.
+In 2010, after being promoted to "Division 1 Södra" (Division 1 South), Ytterby IS was relegated in its first season.
 Vilahamn scored 10 goals.
-Vilahamn was a playing coach during 2011 when Ytterby IS ended up 7th in Division 2.
+Vilahamn was a player-coach during 2011 when Ytterby IS ended up 7th in Division 2.

 Between 2012 and 2014, Vilahamn was a playing assistant coach to Håkan Sandberg.
-Vilahamn was mostly a central midfielder during these years and Ytterby IS spent most of the time in the lower half of the table.
+Vilahamn was mostly a central midfielder during these years, and Ytterby IS spent most of the time in the lower half of the table.
 In 2015, Vilahamn retired from playing to focus on his new head coaching role with Ytterby IS.

 Coaching career

 BK Häcken

-In 2020, Vilahamn was appointed as assistant coach for BK Häcken in the Swedish Premiership Allsvenskan where he helped the club to qualify for the Europa Conference League.
+In 2020, Vilahamn was appointed as assistant coach for BK Häcken in the Swedish Premiership Allsvenskan, where he helped the club to qualify for the Europa Conference League.

 In the fall of 2021, Vilahamn was appointed head coach of the women's side BK Häcken FF.
-Under Vilahamn, BK Häcken qualified for UEFA Women's Champions League being runners up in the Swedish Premiership Damallsvenskan and reached the Swedish Cup Final in 2022 and 2023.
+Under Vilahamn, BK Häcken qualified for UEFA Women's Champions League as runners up in the Swedish Premiership Damallsvenskan, and reached the Swedish Cup final in 2022 and 2023.